garzon/xv6-public/docs/lab5_report.md

 2. Implement Round Robin Scheduling algorithm.
 To do that you need implement time sharing mechanism first and then enable round robin scheduling.

-3. Challenge: implement Stride Scheduling algorithm.
-Stride scheduling is a type of scheduling mechanism that has been introduced as a simple concept to achieve proportional CPU capacity reservation among concurrent processes.
-Use Google to find out more information about it.

 ### 1. Overview

 In swtch.s: